openid/oid4vc-haip/openid4vc-high-assurance-interoperability-profile-1_0.md

 ### Key Attestation {#key-attestation}

 Wallets MUST support key attestations as defined in Annex D of [@!OIDF.OID4VCI].
-If batch issuance is used, all public keys used in Credential Request SHOULD be attested within a single key attestation.
+If batch issuance is used and the newly issued credential instances shall be bound to a public key for cryptograohic holder binding, all public keys used in Credential Request SHOULD be attested within a single key attestation.

 ## Server Metadata